rchain/reference/faq.md

 - An [RChain YouTube channel](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w) contains updates, live webcasting, and recordings of meetings.
 - The Cooperative has a [Facebook](https://www.facebook.com/rchaincooperative/) and [LinkedIn](https://www.linkedin.com/company/24997313/) account with an RChain Group.
 Please join!
 - The [zoom.us](https://zoom.us/) app is used for teleconferencing such as the wednesday Weekly Debrief.
+- To review past Hangout Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index)

 ## Tokens